 - Node.js comes with a package manager called NPM (Node.js Package Manager).
-Most tools and libraries for building front-end applications are distributed as NPM packages.
-We won’t be making a heavy use of NPM in this book, but you need it in your arsenal to be a productive Elm programmer.
+Most tools and libraries for building front-end applications (including a few in Elm ecosystem) are distributed as NPM packages.
+Therefore, you need it in your arsenal to be a productive Elm programmer.

-Follow the instructions listed on the official site to install Node.js on your computer.
-Node.js comes with NPM.
-So you don’t need to download them separately.
-Once installed, run the following command from the terminal to verify that you have Node.js 4.0 or higher installed.
+Follow the instructions on the official site to install Node.js on your computer.
+Node.js comes with NPM, so you don’t need to download them separately.
+Once installed, run the following command from the terminal to verify that you have Node.js 7.0.0 or higher installed.
 It doesn’t matter which directory you run this command from.

 Installing Elm Platform

-The Elm Platform bundles together all the tools we need to work with Elm.
-Follow the instructions listed on the official site to install the Elm Platform on your computer.
+The Elm Platform bundles together most tools we need to work with Elm.
+Follow the instructions on the official site to install the Elm Platform on your computer.
 Once the installation is complete, run the following command from the terminal to verify that Elm is installed properly.
 It also doesn’t matter which directory you run this command from.

 You should see the version number of the Elm Platform installed on your computer.
 We will be using the

-0.18.0 version throughout the book unless mentioned otherwise.
+0.19.0 version throughout this book unless mentioned otherwise.

 Source Code Editor

-elm-format to follow along, I highly recommend that you do.
+elm-format to follow along, it’s highly recommend that you do.